Nan0NJ/self-driving-bot/README.md

   nvm install --lts

 #### Install Development Dependencies
-In the project directory, run the following command to add TypeScript and Vite as development dependencies:
+- In the project directory, run the following command to add TypeScript and Vite as development dependencies:
     ```sh
     yarn add typescript vite --dev

 #### Install All Dependencies
-Once the development dependencies are installed, run the following command to install all the necessary packages:
+- Once the development dependencies are installed, run the following command to install all the necessary packages:
-    ```
+    ```sh
     yarn

 ### Running the project

 #### Development Server
-To start the development server, run:
+- To start the development server, run:
     ```sh
     yarn dev

 #### Build the Project
-To compile the TypeScript code and build the project for production, run:
+- To compile the TypeScript code and build the project for production, run:
     ```sh
     yarn build

 #### Preview the Production Build
-To preview the production build locally, run:
+- To preview the production build locally, run: